Heuristic Search for Linear Positive Systems: Heuristic bounds

-The following convergence proof shows that the quality of the initial policy determines the rate of convergence for Value Iteration.
+The following convergence proof shows that the quality of the initial policy determines the rate of convergence for value iteration.
 This means that it is computationally desirable to start from accurate heuristics. \begin{proposition} Take some $\delta < 1$ such that $\underline{h}\ge\delta\overline{h}$.
 Further, let $\beta>1$ be some number that fulfills $A^\top\overline{h}\le\beta s$ and $B^\top\overline{h}\le\beta r$.
 After $k$ iterations of \eqref{eq:p} it holds that

-for the resulting heuristic $\underline{h}_k$. \end{proposition} \begin{pf} The main idea is similar to the proof of convergence as stated in \citep{lincoln06relaxing}.
-The problem \eqref{eq:optprob} has a finite value for any system that fulfills Theorem \ref{th:main}, implying that $\overline{h}<\infty$.
+for the resulting heuristic $\underline{h}{(k)}$. \end{proposition} \begin{pf} The problem \eqref{eq:optprob} has a finite value for any system that fulfills Theorem \ref{th:main}, implying that $\overline{h}<\infty$.
 This guarantees the existence of $\beta$ and $\delta$ according to the given conditions.
-Applying the operator \eqref{eq:p} to the initial heuristic $\underline{h}_0$ gives
+Applying the operator \eqref{eq:p} to the initial heuristic $\underline{h}{(0)}$ gives

 The same calculation can be repeated to yield successive bounds up to iteration $k$.
 An identical bound for convergence of $\overline{h}$ follows from the same reasoning. $\blacksquare$ \end{pf} The bound proven above depends on the global accuracy of the heuristics $\overline{h}$ and $\underline{h}$, indicating that local convergence is slow for an initial policy that performs poorly in some (possibly distant) state.
 In the following section we present a heuristics-based search algorithm that iteratively calculates local solutions without requirements on global optimality.
 As a consequence, the above statement can be used to show a faster rate of local convergence when accurate heuristics are available locally.